Skip to content

 Date and time

-Lutra has separate types for calendar dates, clock times, and instants in time.
-That separation helps you write reporting code without mixing up local calendar logic and UTC instants.
+Lutra has separate types for calendar dates, times of day, durations, and instants in time.
+That separation helps you write reporting code without mixing up local calendar logic, elapsed spans, and UTC instants.

 Use these types for different jobs: